-CO1 Choosing the area of research CO2 Classifying their findings or the data collected Σ CO3 Applying the relative notions in the respective areas and finding the toK results. κ_3 CO4 Analyzing results with the existing results.
-CO5 Interpreting the results with suitable examples.
+K1 CO1 Choosing the area of research A CO2 Classifying their findings or the data collected CO3 Applying the relative notions in the respective areas and finding the results.
+CO4 Analyzing results with the existing results. ▼ CO5 Interpreting the results with suitable examples.
+K5